MazeofIth/unirandom/README.md

 # unirandom
-You can find the website at https://unirandom.com/ and the chrome extension at https://chrome.google.com/webstore/detail/universal-random-button/lkkaphnmolhefdbcgjfekdnabgkgpgfo?hl=en
+You can find the website at https://unirandom.com/ and the chrome extension [https://chrome.google.com/webstore/detail/universal-random-button/lkkaphnmolhefdbcgjfekdnabgkgpgfo?hl=en
+](url)